stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/tablecontentalignment/_index.md

 ---
+title: Aspose::Words::Saving::TableContentAlignment enum
-title: TableContentAlignment
+linktitle: TableContentAlignment
 second_title: Aspose.Words for C++ API Reference
-description: Allows to specify the alignment of the content of the table to be used when exporting into Markdown format.
+description: Aspose::Words::Saving::TableContentAlignment enum.
+Allows to specify the alignment of the content of the table to be used when exporting into Markdown format in C++.
 type: docs
 weight: 1054
 url: /cpp/aspose.words.saving/tablecontentalignment/